 In the past two years, EPA conducted preliminary monitoring near a potential lead source in Fulton County within the Atlanta-Sandy Springs-Alpharetta MSA.
 EPA then requested GA AAMP to monitor near this potential source.
 GA AAMP identified a location to monitor near the source and submitted the required site information and documentation to EPA for approval.
-EPA approved the location, and GA AAMP began sampling at the site on May 30, 2025.
-The site is called Empire Blvd with an AQS site code 13-121-0057.
+The site will be called Empire Blvd with an AQS site code 13-121-0057.
 The initial documentation for setting up the site can be found in the GA AAMP's Second Addendum to 2023 Ambient Air Monitoring Plan.
+GA AAMP plans to start lead monitoring near this potential source as soon as feasibly possible.